Social Business Entrepreneurs | ||||||||||||||||||||||||||||

 Whether they are working on a local or international scale, social entrepreneurs share a commitment to pioneering innovation that reshape society and benefit humanity.
 Quite simply, they are solution-minded pragmatists who are not afraid to tackle some of the world’s biggest problems.

-28-Jun-1940Birthplace: Chittagong, Bangladesh
+Born: 28-Jun-1940Birthplace: Chittagong, Bangladesh

 Gender: MaleReligion: MuslimRace or Ethnicity: Asian/IndianSexual orientation: StraightOccupation: Business